AbuseIO/abuseio-docs/docs/installation.md

 ## Core configuration

 Once completed there are a few settings you will need to configure.
-First off, be aware that by default your queue runners are running in --daemon mode (the services from supervisord).
+First off, be aware that by default your queue runners are running in --daemon mode (the services from supervisord or systemd).
 This is great for reducing CPU load, and it is a lot faster.
-However, configuration changes are only read when the supervisord services start.
+However, configuration changes are only read when the supervisord/systemd services start.
 So, if you change the configuration then you will need to restart the supervisord services too!

 Copy `/opt/abuseio/config/main.php` to the chosen environment folder `/opt/abuseio/config/$ENV/`.
 For example, if you want to configure you production environment do: